User Module

 Advanced Topics

-User Module functions can be either the standard (def) or async (async def).
-As User Module functions are executed in a dedicated thread, using await in async will not improve the overall performance much, but this allows users to use async services as described below.
+User Module functions can be either standard (def) or async (async def).
+As User Module functions are executed in a dedicated thread, using await in async functions will not significantly improve overall performance.
+However, this allows users to use async services as described below.

 Using SlowDash App Functions

-To access services implemented in the SlowDash App, such as invoking Web API and publishing streaming data, the instance of the SlowDash App can be passed to User Module if it defines the _setup(app) function:
+To access services implemented in the SlowDash App, such as invoking Web API and publishing streaming data, the instance of the SlowDash App can be passed to the User Module if the _setup(app) function is defined:

 import asyncio